A guide for parents and caregivers

 The first 48 hours: what to do at home

 The first two days after a concussion are the most important, and what you do in this window has a direct effect on how quickly your child recovers.
 Rest is the medicine, and that means both physical rest and cognitive rest.
-No sport, no running around, no physical education at school, but also no screens, no reading, no gaming, and no intense social activity, because the brain needs quiet to begin healing and every demand placed on it, even watching television or scrolling a phone, slows that process down.
+No sport, no running around, no physical education at school, but also no screens, no reading, no gaming, and no intense social activity.
+The brain needs quiet to begin healing, and every demand placed on it, even watching television or scrolling a phone, slows that process down.

 Your child can sleep normally once the first two to four hours after the injury have passed without any red flags developing.
 The advice to wake a concussed person every hour through the night is no longer current practice.
 If your child showed no red flags in the hours after the injury and was assessed as neurologically intact, they can sleep.
 Before they go to sleep, make sure you can rouse them and that they know where they are and who you are.
 If you cannot rouse them normally, or anything feels wrong, go to emergency.